Tips for Preventing Student Burnout

 • Lashing out at others due to pressure and frustration.

-• Lacking opinions or ideas to classroom discussions or group projects.
+• Lacking opinions or ideas for classroom discussions or group projects.

-• Losing confidence, motivation, and otherwise feeling incapable to keep deadlines.
+• Losing confidence, motivation, and otherwise feeling incapable of keeping deadlines.

 • Constantly feeling exhausted despite getting sleep or not sleeping well at all.